tcbabu/kit/README.md

 Kit is graphical Text Editor of Linux.
 It is developed using Kulina Graphics Library kglib.
 Hence to build from source you need to install kglib also.
+As on 19thOct 2024
+There was some memory leak in the usage of IMAGEMAGIK, hope there was better documentation or good examples.
+Anyway tough to use the library, missing needed  explanations or examples.
+It is always a problem to use external packake.
+Ofcource GM was very useful.
+But mostly one need to use trail and error to understand the usage, ecspecially 'DestroyImage'.
+So not any change here, just a rebuild, so the tarball changes.
+Of one need to use the updated 'kglib' package.

+Again, get the updated 'kglib':

 Updated Ver 2.0 as on 15th Oct 2024